pourghadiriHossein/laravel/README.md

-# CRUD Mechanism For Comment In laravel
+# CRUD Mechanism For Region and City In laravel

 ## Create RCAction file then Write Starter Structure
 ```bash